 We are assessing our IMGN388 compound for the treatment of solid tumors.
-Cancers of particular interest include melanoma and lung, breast, and ovarian cancers.
-According to the American Cancer Society, approximately 504,000 new cases of these cancers are expected to be diagnosed in the U.S. in 2009.
+Cancers of particular interest include melanoma, lung, breast, and ovarian cancers.
+Based on American Cancer Society estimates, we believe approximately 522,000 new cases of these cancers will be diagnosed in the U.S. in 2010.